Knowing what stage you are writing for will help you close deals faster

 2. Conversion stage.

 The conversion stage is where you turn the visitor into a lead and begin to foster a relationship.
 You should design landing pages for this purpose.
 To be effective as your digital sales representative, the landing pages should offer an equal exchange of information and value.
-For example, Axia offers free resources.
+For example, Axia offers resources.
 Visitors fill out a form to receive an e-book they can download, full of useful tips and tools to grow their businesses.
 You can also use calls to action at the bottom of a page or links throughout.

 3. Decision stage.